 Didactics: Genesis Staff present on various topics throughout the year.
 Didactics occur following the Tuesday extern supervision group.
 Additional trainings are offered by GTC staff on topics relating to populations served.
 Students are encouraged to attend the location supervision group for the site they are working in as well as required to attend The Genesis Therapy Center’s monthly staff meeting.

 Students will be expected to present cases both in student only groups as well as in groups with the staff as a whole.
 More frequent supervision is always available in the event of a difficult case or situation.

 These activities include the following but are not limited to: Participation in marketing activities such as fliers and mailings; database maintenance of referral sources; creation of articles and material for the newsletter, website and social media; preparation time for cases and group sessions; readings as assigned by supervisor; and becoming familiar with the Mission of The Genesis Therapy Center and developing an understanding of how not-for-profits function.

-Students are also expected to fulfill community engagement activities, which include but are not limited to: preparing and serving boxed lunches at the Oak Lawn Senior Center on the last Thursday of the month, packing backpacks with school supplies and nutritious snacks for low-income children with the Oak Forest Rotary Club, etc. Other engagement activities may be asked of the student as the year progresses based on the needs of the Oak Lawn and Oak Forest communities.
+Students are also expected to fulfill community engagement activities, which include but are not limited to: preparing and serving boxed lunches at the Oak Lawn Senior Center on the last Thursday of the month; data base maintenance of referral sources; creation of articles and materials for the newsletter, website and social medial; preparation time for cases and group sessions; readings as assigned by supervisor; and becoming familiar with the Mission of The Genesis Therapy Center and developing an understanding or how not-for-profits operate.
+Other engagement activities may be asked of the student as the year progresses based on the needs of the Oak Lawn and Oak Forest communities.

 The Genesis Therapy Center follows ACEPT guidelines for practicum placements